Emails not getting the open rates you want? Here are the most common marketing email mistakes to avoid.

 When crafting a mobile-friendly email design, there are a few things to keep in mind:

 - Check how emails render on mobile devices.
-If your sending platform doesn’t offer this as a preview option, you can send a test email to a colleague to get their feedback (ideally on both iOS and Android devices).
+If your sending platform doesn’t offer this as a preview option, send a test email to a colleague to get their feedback (ideally on both iOS and Android devices).

 - Make sure the formatting is simple and clean, with ample white space and images no wider than 600 pixels.